-The first glimpse you catch of Melusine herself is just this bioluminescent light as she tends to this undersea garden with centuries of precision, she is a long serpentine glow – not even glow, just like a flash and a hint here and there, moving between corals and columns and forms flashing in these mesmerizing patterns.
+The Melusine is a long serpentine glow moving between corals and columns and forms flashing in these mesmerizing patterns.
 She is beautiful and deadly.

 Subscribe wherever you get your podcasts: